SteeltoeOSS/Documentation/api/v3/management/metrics.md

-### Metrics
+# Metrics

-The Steeltoe metrics endpoint configures application metrics collection using the open source [OpenCensus](https://opencensus.io/) project.
-It automatically configures built-in instrumentation of various aspects of the application and exposes the collected metrics via the endpoint.
+The Steeltoe metrics endpoint configures built-in instrumentation of various aspects of the application and exposes them in Spring Boot Metrics format.

 The following instrumentation is automatically configured: